 Apple Music is currently promoting a teaser for a special announcement later this week.
 Various clues suggest that it will be the introduction of a lossless audio streaming option for Apple Music subscribers.

-Now the US blog 9to5Mac has further code hints foundthat support the hype.
-New references to “Lossless” and “Hi Res Lossless” have been discovered in the source code of Apple Music’s web app.
-The references suggest that songs in Apple Music will soon be available in a higher quality lossless format.
+Now the US blog 9to5Mac has further code hints found, which underpin the hype.
+New references to "Lossless" and "Hi Res Lossless" have been discovered in the source code of Apple Music's web app.
+These references indicate that songs in Apple Music will soon be available in a higher-quality lossless format.
 This is consistent with findings by 9to5Google in the Apple Music Android app.
-That is, Apple Music for Android is preparing support for two "lossless" bitrates: 24-bit/48kHz and 24-bit/192kHz.
+This means that Apple Music for Android is preparing to support two "lossless" bitrates: 24-bit/48kHz and 24-bit/192kHz.

 Will Apple Music Hi-Fi be launched on May 18?